winqus/FingerTrackingVolumeControl/README.md

 pip install mediapipe
 ```

+3. Run camera server (if using shared memory): `python cameraServer.py`

-3. Recommended: use the launcher `main.py` from the repository root.
+4. Recommended: use the launcher `main.py` from the repository root.
 It will try to import the target script and call its `main()` when available (preferred), otherwise it will spawn a subprocess.

 ```bash
 python main.py        # interactive menu (default runs v2)